Vedanta Limited: CSR & Sustainability

 Vedanta invested US$37 million towards community development in 2015–16, benefitting over 2.25 million people globally.
 The Confederation of Indian Industry (CII) ranked Vedanta Limited and its subsidiary Hindustan Zinc among the top ten sustainable firms in India.
 In FY2016, Vedanta recycled 47% of the fly ash generated through operations, as well as recycled 23% of the water utilized during its operations.

-The company has entered into a first of its kind, unique Public-Private-Partnership (PPP), with the Ministry of Women and Child Development, Government of India to start Project Nandghar all over the country.
-This project aims to modernize and construct the Anganwadi infrastructure in India.
-With the aim to supplement inclusive economic growth in India, Vedanta focuses on women empowerment through its CSR initiatives.
-The company's CSR initiatives 32,600 rural women through the creation of about 1,500 Self Help Groups in the communities, across the locations of its operations.
+The company developed a Public-Private-Partnership (PPP), with the Ministry of Women and Child Development, Government of India to modernize and construct the Anganwadi infrastructure in India.

 Controversies

 2001 SEBI case

 In 2001, Sterlite industries, BPL and Videocon were found guilty by the Securities Exchange Board of India (SEBI) of having colluded with the broker Harshad Mehta and 17 brokers (10 from BSE and 7 from NSE) in a bid to corner shares and rig shares prices.
 This resulted in a ban on Sterlite from accessing capital markets for 2 years.
 Subsequent to this, in 2003, Vedanta Resources (UK) was listed on the London Stock Exchange.
 Vedanta Resources itself is a holding company that owns many entities including a large proportion of Vedanta Limited and Sterlite industries.